ukautz/jason/README.md

 Provides JSON unmarshall for Go in a very relaxed manner, using [reflekt](https://github.com/ukautz/reflekt).

-My use-case is parsing JSON from multiple inputs, which has slight format difference (eg one source encodes integer as quoted string, the other source as float, the next as, well, integer.. don't get me started on bool!).
+My use-case is parsing JSON from multiple inputs, which have slight format differences (eg one source encodes integer as quoted string, the other source as float, the next as, well, integer.. don't get me started on bool!).